Why Have These QLD Smoke Alarm Laws Been Introduced? (Updated For 2027)

 These new laws were introduced in Queensland due to several house fires which resulted in multiple fatalities.

-Had the dwellings in each instance been fitted with functioning wireless interconnected photoelectric smoke alarms the victims may have stood a chance of surviving.
+Had each dwelling been fitted with functioning photoelectric interconnected smoke detectors in all the newly prescribed locations, the victims may have stood a chance of surviving.

 Early detection = early alarm = early escape from a burning building.
 When the fire occurred, it was not only the flames themselves which presented as a hazard – most victims were first overcome by breathing in fumes and thick smoke.